SCOREGRUBY97/Pharmacy-Medication-Reminder/docs/week5deliverables.md

 ## 2. Database Design Explanation

-The database design follows a relational model where all entities are connected through primary keys and foreign keys.
+The database design follows a relational model where all entities are connected through primary and foreign keys.
 This ensures data integrity and avoids duplication.

 ### Key Design Decisions